SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 #### Dead Letter Handling MessageListenerStrategy
 This strategy offers a way to retry the processing of failed records, without blocking the running process.
-The strategy requires to extra topics for each main topic, one for temporary storing messages for retry and one for parking messages if retry fails (dead letter).
+The strategy requires to extra topics for each main topic, one for temporary storing retry messages and one for parking messages if retry fails (dead letter).
-The message is copied to the retry topic, when the message handler and if existing the error handler also throws an exception.
+The message is copied to the retry topic, when the message handler and, if existing, the error handler also throws an exception.

 Messages in the retry topic are copied back to the main topic after a configurable interval for a configurable number of reties.
 If retry also fails, the  message is copied to the dead letter topic.
 From the dead letter topic a process needs to be manually triggered